transferwise/icons/README.md

   color: #00b9ff;
 }

-/* if an icon inside another element should should have a specific color */ .parent-element > .tw-icon-fast-flag {
+/* if an icon inside another element should have a specific color */ .parent-element > .tw-icon-fast-flag {
   color: #00b9ff;
 }